 - When using an essential oil diffuser or any aromatherapy, only use the oils in small amounts (no more than a few drops).
-Cats and dogs are very sensitive to smells and too much of even the safe oils can irritate them.
+Cats and dogs are very sensitive to smell and too much of any oils can irritate them.

 Signs and Symptoms of Essential Oil Poisoning in Pets

 - Shivering and shaking

 - Difficulty breathing

 - Essential Oils for Pets: The Best & Worst Oils to Use - Dr. Axe

 Certain essential oils for pets are safe to boost their physical and emotional well-being, while there are other oils that you specifically should not use.

 - Which Essential Oils are Toxic to Cats?
 Which Ones are Safe?
 (A Complete Guide)